|Nutrition Facts (per serving)|

-- For the Fish:
+For the Fish:

-- 2 pounds albacore tuna (high-quality)
+2 pounds high-quality albacore tuna

-- For the Infused Oil:
+For the Infused Oil:

-- 3 cups olive oil
+3 cups olive oil

-- 2 sprigs thyme
+2 sprigs thyme

-- 2 tablespoons kosher salt
+2 tablespoons kosher salt

-- 1 sprig rosemary
+1 sprig rosemary

-- 1 clove (whole)
+1 whole clove

 Gather the ingredients.

-Let the oil cool to room temperature, then strain it through a piece of cheesecloth or fine mesh and pour it over the fish.
+Let oil cool to room temperature, then strain through a piece of cheesecloth or fine mesh and pour it over fish.
 Make sure you do not include any liquid that the fish gave off during cooking.
 You want oil only to cover the fish.
 If your infused oil seems too contaminated with fish bits, use clean olive oil if needed.
 With just oil covering it, the fish will last in the refrigerator for two weeks.